nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 *   Executes user commands using the `Logic` component

 #### 3.3 Logic component
+Given below is the object diagram of the Logic Component
 ![Object Diagram of Logic Component](https://github.com/DeetoMok/tp/raw/master/docs/images/Object_Diagram_of_Logic_Component.png)

 The `Logic` component